rahma321/heavy-weather-sailing/content/post/gitbook/index.md

 The process of learning how to use GitHub to edit and contribute to the book has been a group effort, in a supportive community of practice.
 Work on the book is ongoing.

-In the words of one of our group memebers, Dr Karen Miller:
+In the words of one of our group members, Dr Karen Miller:
 ```
 “this project is a wonderful example of problem based, experiential learning in action demonstrating the way in which learning occurs through the act of creating something tangible.
 The ingredients for creativity are all in the mix, including a safe, supportive environment for experimentation and a diversity of skills/capabilities”
 ```